Trust-Anchor-Group/TemplateContentOnlyPackage/Root/TemplateContent/ContentNeuroAccess.md

 ---------------

 This page can be viewed by users who authenticate themselves using Neuro-Access (or similar digital identity).
-Below, you will find what information is found in the ID you used to login to the service[^resolution].
+Below, you will find what information is found in the ID you used to login to the service.

 | General Information                               ||
 |:----------------|:---------------------------------|